Lightxxo/Meetly/README.md

 3. **Configure Environment Variables:**
    - Create a `.env` file in the root directory (and in the `server` folder if required).
-   - Add necessary variables (e.g., MongoDB connection URI, JWT secret).
+   - Add necessary variables (e.g., PostgreSQL connection URI, JWT secret).

 4. **Run the Application:**
    **Frontend:**